 One of our best-performing blogs is one about welcome email examples, and how to write a great welcome email.

-A good blog can have any number of things to make it good, such as quotes, expert influencer opinions, statistics, relatable stories, images, and more.
+A good blog can have any number of things to make it good, such as quotes, expert influencer opinions, statistics, relatable stories, stunning quality images, and more.